ejsmile/blog/content/posts/post1-1c-task.en.md

 )
 select
 	top 1
-	'сам на себя (with full)' title,
+	'to itself (with full)' title,
 	BeginDate,
 	DATEADD(Day, -1, EndDate) EndDate
 from periodDate2
 order by
 	DATEDIFF(day, BeginDate, EndDate) desc
---меняем на right
+--change to right join
 ;with periodDate3 as(
 	select
 		ISNULL(max(s.date), '20170401') BeginDate,